 Session Topic Descriptions:

 Consequence modeling, quantitative risk assessment techniques, and facility siting analyses are key tools applied by loss prevention professionals to understand and manage risk.
-Applications for these methodologies include capital projects, on-shore and off-shore facilities, pipelines, transportation, and emergency response.
+Applications for these methodologies include capital projects, on-shore and off-shore facilities, pipelines, transportation, community impact, and emergency response.
 This session seeks papers describing recent advances and novel approaches to facility siting, consequence analysis, and quantitative risk analysis, as well as the integration and application of these tools and techniques into corporate risk assessment.
 Papers discussing best practices, case studies, and lessons learned are encouraged.